Energizing gamma ray bursts via $Z^\prime$ mediated neutrino heating: Quantitative estimates of neurino heating due to contribution in diffferent spacetime backgrounds

-As discussed earlier, including the GR effects can enhance the rate of energy deposition via neutrino annihiation.
-This gives an enhancement factor $\sim 30$ \cite{Salmonson:1999es}.
+As discussed earlier, including the GR effects can enhance the rate of energy deposition via neutrino annihilation \cite{Salmonson:1999es} compared to the Newtonian calculation.
 In this section, we explore the effect of BSM physics if the background spacetime is Schwarzschild.